NirmalaAbothu/team-profile-generator-11.10.20/README.md

 If user select TeamCompleted option from the list then application exit and will create the team profile.

-## script.js

--    Implemented the following functionalities
--    renderCities: if user is existing user then previously visited cities will be displayed
--    getWeather: get weather of current city by passing name as a prarmeter
--    getUVIndex: get UVIndex of current city by passing longitude and latitude as a parameter
--    getFiveDayForecast: to get fiveday forecast by passing city name as parameter in Openweather forecast api url.

-## index.html

--    Implemented the code for Weather Dashboard using Bootstrap grid system

-## css

--    added different varieties of styles to html pages using css selectors
--    used id,classes and tag as selectors

 ## Built With

 Node modules